Skip to content Skip to footer

 With parental oversight, the innovation will help young people excel well beyond grade-level expectations

-John F. Kennedy would likely have been appalled by the DOE’s misguided legislation
+John F. Kennedywould likely have been appalled by the DOE’s misguided legislation

 A presentation team or a lobbyist can secure a sponsor—whether a leading corporation like P&G, a federal agency like the Department of Labor—or even the underperforming DOE (if restructured)

-Introducing the HSe4Metrics platform—free access—to rescue K-12 student outcomes(click + to see more and - to see less)
+(click + to see more and - to see less)

 Operational costs (tens of millions) and cloud costs (potentially in the billions) will be covered by the sponsor.

+Free access.
 Students, parents, teachers, daycare providers, and others must have free access to the HSe4Metrics platform.
 A limited version will be available to the general public (also free).

-Please use your influence as a voter to ask every politician you can to help bring a potential federal sponsor to the table!
+Politicians can also help.
+Please use your influence as a voter to ask elected officials to help bring a potential federal sponsor to the table.
+After all, a politician may already have an ideal federal sponsor in mind.

 Are YOU motivated to act?